EngelsI/ClassiCOL/README.md

   - `-f` (optional) location of the folder containing a custom database in fasta format
   - `-d` the directory to where the ClassiCOL algorithm is located on your computer
   - `-c` The number of CPUs you want to use (default = 3 less than available on your computer)
+  - `-b` Either use S for single bone analysis or M for Mixtures.
+Default = mixtures

 ### A dummy example
 1. **Input files:**
    - MASCOT.csv: